The Tories and Brexit are to blame for the asylum policy crisis | Diane Abbott

 In our series looking at life after Brexit, Diane Abbott argues that it’s no accident that successive home secretaries have been ardent Brexiteers

 Suella Braverman has let the cat out of the bag regarding government policy on refugees.
-I am a member of the Home Affairs Select Committee where, in her evidence to us this week, she was unable to provide an answer to the basic question of how people seeking asylum can come here legally.
+I am a member of the home affairs select committee where, in her evidence to us this week, she was unable to provide an answer to the basic question of how people seeking asylum can come here legally.

-The accurate picture is that Tory ministers have systematically closed down all safe and legal routes for asylum seekers, then label all those who reach these shores as “illegal”.
-This is despite the fact that most claims to asylum here are officially found to be valid.
+The accurate picture is that Tory ministers have systematically closed down all safe and legal routes for asylum seekers, then labelled all those who reach these shores as “illegal”.
+This is despite the fact that most claims of asylum here are officially found to be valid.

 She is also the latest home secretary to sign a deal with French authorities, to ask them, Canute-like, to hold back the people coming here in the most precarious fashion.
 It is not an accident that successive home secretaries have been ardent Brexiteers.
-All of this is conditioned by Brexit, and the very hard Brexit Britain chose, when we left the EU without a deal.
+All of this is conditioned by Brexit, and the very hard Brexit Britain chose when we left the EU without a deal.

 This also means no deal on the return of those whose claims have failed, no cooperation on tracking and intercepting people traffickers, and no concern for asylum seekers as vulnerable people.

 It is Tory ministers and Brexit that are to blame for this policy crisis.
 While the government continues to imagine that some “Brexit benefits” can be found, the public has experienced the reality.
-The Brexit experiment is now deeply unpopular, because it has clearly failed.
+The Brexit experiment is now deeply unpopular because it has clearly failed.

 One of the consequences of Brexit is that there are so many political issues that depend on cooperative relations with the EU to resolve.
 But far from being cordial, the government seems to be deliberately adopting an antagonistic attitude on trade, on refugees and on the Northern Ireland protocol.